Careers360 Logo

 • Without undergoing the required screening using a handheld metal detector (HHMD), no applicant will be allowed to enter the examination centreThere won't be any physical contact during the procedure.

-Note: Candidates are not allowed to leave the NEST Exam centre before the exam gets over.
+Note: Candidates are not allowed to leave the NEST Exam centre before the exam is over.

 Frequently Asked Questions (FAQs)